 The biggest challenge is that 85% of critical infrastructure is privately owned.
-There is no enforcement, incentivization, or penalization for not being cyber secure, which is concerning since most of these privately-owned companies deliver vital services to the public.
+There is no enforcement, incentivization, or penalization for not being cyber secure.
+This is very concerning since most of these privately-owned companies deliver vital services to the public.

 In February 2021, a hacker was able to access the water supply and change the toxicity level of the drinking water at a facility that treats water for about 15,000 people near Tampa, Florida.
-This cyber-attack happened not once, but twice.
+This cyber-attack happened not once but twice.
 The potential consequences of a successful attack of this nature could have been catastrophic and potentially life-threatening to the local community.

-The question is – how vulnerable are we as a society in the face of critical infrastructure cyber attacks?
+The question is – how vulnerable are we as a society in the face of critical infrastructure cyber-attacks?

 Historically we’ve looked at cyber threats/hackers as binary.
-When defending against them we must be right all the time, but the hacker only needs to be right once.
+When defending against them, we must be right all the time, but the hacker only needs to be right once.
 This new way of thinking, also known as zero trust, assumes that hackers will always get in, and we must learn to operate securely in a hostile or compromised environment.
-It’s like building a commercial ship: you design it to operate even if the hull has been breached.
+It’s like building a commercial ship: you design it to work even if the hull has been breached.

 Reliance on industry to self-perform security without proper incentive and directive has resulted in inactivity.
 In addition, the private sector’s access to the tools needed to identify and prevent these attacks is limited by legal and administrative constraints.
 Lastly, the government’s capabilities are dispersed across various agencies and departments, which adds to the complexity of the current environment.